-Soft Drinks or soda pop can cause dental cavities and affect your general health.
+Soft drinks or soda pop can cause dental cavities and affect your overall dental health.

 - Sugar combines with bacteria in your mouth to form acid.

 - Acid attacks the teeth.
 Each acid attack lasts about 20 minutes.
 These acid attacks occur with each sip.

 - Cavities begin when tooth enamel is damaged.

 - Diet or “sugar free” soda pop also contain acid and can harm your teeth.
 Although fruit drinks are not carbonated, they also have acid and sugar that cause tooth decay.

 Reducing Tooth Decay:

 - Don’t sip on soda for extended periods of time.
 Sipping exposes your teeth to prolonged sugar and acid attacks.

 - Use a straw to keep soda away from your teeth.
 After drinking soda, rinse your mouth with water to dilute the sugar and acid that cause tooth decay.